All Episodes

 Lincoln's life was filled with tragedy and lost and depressed.

-how these people see things?
+See how people see things?

 Teddy Roosevelt suffered incredible loss.